 UK board diversity statistics

-Previously I discussed in detail the six strands that encompass the diversity spectrum and why it matters when applying for board opportunities.
-These six strands are :
+Previously, I discussed in detail the six strands encompassing the board diversity spectrum and why it matters when applying for board opportunities.
+These six strands are:

 - Gender